 Deutsche Telekom is also stepping up investments in its home market.

-The operator last month announced plans to deliver faster Internet connections to 24 million customers in Germany in the next four years to better compete with cable operators including Kabel Deutschland Holding AG (KD8) and Liberty Global Inc. (LBTYA)’s Unitymedia KabelBW.
+The operator last month announced plans to deliver faster Internet connections to 24 million customers in Germany in the next four years to better compete with cable operators including Kabel Deutschland Holding AG (KD8) and Liberty Global Inc. (LBTYA:US)’s Unitymedia KabelBW.
 The move may help the company edge out non- cable fixed-line operators in the country and charge higher prices, Iatrides said.

 “When Telefonica cuts its dividend, it’s for financial reasons because they’re in trouble,” he said.
 “Deutsche Telekom does it not because of earnings degradation but for operational reasons.”